 This living experience is ideal for students planning to study abroad or returning from studying abroad; for international and exchange students; for students studying foreign languages; and for any student simply interested in world affairs.
 ILC residents bring enthusiasm and curiosity for learning about other cultures as well as sharing information about their own.

 UW-Madison faculty, University Housing staff, and current ILC students help design and plan a range of programs from social gatherings to trips to educational and cultural activities throughout the year as a way of immersing ourselves in global study and language practice.

 The ILC stands apart from other residence hall communities due to our global focus to culture and language, cross-cultural interaction, and by offering you many cultural and research opportunities.

-The ILC has hosted students from the following countries: Australia, China, Ecuador, France, Germany, Hong Kong, India, Indonesia, Italy, Jamaica, Japan, South Korea, Kuwait, Malaysia, Mexico, Philippines, Puerto Rico, St. Lucia, Switzerland, Taiwan, Thailand, Trinidad, and United Kingdom.
+The ILC is home to students from the USA and many other countries.
+The list includes but is not limited to the following: Australia, China, Ecuador, France, Germany, Hong Kong, India, Indonesia, Italy, Jamaica, Japan, South Korea, Kuwait, Malaysia, Mexico, Philippines, Puerto Rico, St. Lucia, Switzerland, Taiwan, Thailand, Trinidad, and United Kingdom.